vmalloc/emacs/modes/python-mode/doc/commands-python-mode.rst

 When called interactivly with C-u, ignore dedenting rules for block closing statements (e.g. return, raise, break, continue, pass)

+An optional C-u followed by a numeric argument neither 1 nor 4 will switch off `py-smart-indentation' for this execution.
+This permits to correct allowed but unwanted indents.
+Similar to `toggle-py-smart-indentation' resp. `py-smart-indentation-off' followed by TAB.

 This function is normally used by `indent-line-function' resp.
 TAB.
 Returns current indentation